stucchio/Homepage/content/are_gays_or_guns_more_dangerous.md

 tags: statistics
 nolinkback: true

 While writing a [previous post](https://www.chrisstucchio.com/blog/2016/why_gays_cant_donate_blood.html), I learned a pretty shocking fact: [19% of gay men have HIV](http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5937a2.htm?s_cid=mm5937a2_w).
 That's a lot!
-A while back I had broken-condom sex with a very tall lady from sub-Saharan Africa who I later learned was a pimpstress - for months afterwards I was really scared that I got HIV.
+A while back I had broken-condom sex with a lady from sub-Saharan Africa who I later learned was a pimpstress - for months afterwards I was really scared that I got HIV.
 But this is a totally different order of magnitude!

 (Note to travellers: Indian condoms suck.
 Bring your own.)